-There are also genetic overlaps between genes linked to smoking behavior and ADHD.
+Furthermore, there are notable genetic correlations between genes implicated in smoking behaviors and ADHD.

-- People with ADHD are more likely to smoke than their non-ADHD peers.
+Statistics unequivocally indicate that individuals with ADHD are more prone to smoking compared to their non-ADHD counterparts.
 They are:

 According to an article in Attention magazine, individuals with ADHD often relapse more frequently and experience more emotional dysregulation and withdrawal symptoms.
 Emotional regulation is particularly challenging for those with ADHD, making quitting even more difficult.